Skip to content

 Additional Information

 Diatomaceous earth (DE) is a powder made from the sediment of fossilized algae and is very high in silica.
 It has been used since ancient times as a building material.
-Today, it is most often used as an insecticide that works by drying out the insect.
+Today, people use it most often as an insecticide that works by drying out the insect.
 There are also food-grade sources that have become “trendy” dietary supplements, but evidence for this use is lacking.

 If you notice that your child has ingested diatomaceous earth, it is important not to panic.
 Take the substance away from the child and wipe their mouth out with a soft wet cloth.
 You may give them some water to drink to get the taste out of their mouth.
 Do not try to induce vomiting.
 If on the skin wash the exposed area with soap and water.
 If inhaled get the person to fresh air, if in the eyes, immediately rinse with water.